+The main result of the questionnaire was the indicative ranking list of thematic priorities from the most to the least important as scored by 39 institutions that filled in the questionnaire.
 Out of 39 institutions that participated in the online survey, the majority were local and regional government authorities (15 authorities were represented, which makes almost 39% of the total number) and civil society organizations (11 organizations in total, which makes 28% of the total number).
-There were also 3 companies owned by local/regional government units thus making 7,6% and 2 tourist boards, which makes 5% of the total number of institutions that participated in the online survey.